mnemnion/imp/Forge/markdown/philosophy.md

 What I mean to say is, there's almost certainly advantage to writing a very nice Lisp that is in essence a parser and a dictionary of words to go with it.
 S-expressions are almost as elegant as pure concatenation, and may certainly be implemented with reasonable efficiency using a stack machine.

-###Hardware

-Ultimately, we're making caving tools.
-We intend to start with well-documented caves, before moving into the goblin-infested depths.

-In hardware, the ratio of documentation to code should be several lines to one.
-For something like a sensor, it's all documentation, in a sense: I need to know what numbers a thermometer, say, is producing, but the words to make use of that information will be specific to my hardware and application.

-My first practical demo is going to be a NeoPixel library for the Arduino.
-There's FlashForth as an existing target, which should be broadly cross-compatible with our existing toolchain.
-This is all going to take awhile!

-I also want to write a cross loader that uses a tiny Arduino, like a Trinket, to bridge across to another Arduino, so that the Trinket pretends to be a USB hub and the second chained device doesn't have to mess around.

-Within a couple years I want to be able to do serious robotics by combining BeagleBones or Rasberrys or whatever with a realtime host, with QNX as the front runner.
-These will master drive conceivably dozens of computers, including ones (like the Parallela) which will prove larger than themselves.
-Others will be quite small.
-Orchestrating is the proper term here, a symphony of discrete computation.

-Start small and build towards the problem.
-The problem is that doing hardware development requires an interactive feedback loop that we don't have a solid handle on.
+ feedback loop that we don't have a solid handle on.
 That starts with a language that understands small hardware, and knows that it's living in enormous hardware, dedicated to nothing but understanding and transforming code into software.